connervieira/Assassin/README.md

 ### Modular

 Assassin is designed to be as modular as possible.
 This makes it customizable, fault tolerant, and easy to modify.

+### Filtered

+Given the high volume of information processed by Assassin, it's common for dozens of alerts to be processed at once.
+Assassin comes with complex, customizable filtering to reduce annoying false alerts.

 ## Installing